Grangerxpotter/oa-early-detection/README.md

 How It Works
 1. Wear

-The OsteoTrack patch is positioned around the knee.
+The OsteoSense patch is positioned around the knee.

 2. Sense